American imperialism: Military alliances

-The architect of Containment, George Kennan, designed in 1948 a globe-circling system of anti-Russian alliances embracing all non-Communist countries of the Old World.
-The design was met by the US administration with enthusiasm.
-Disregarding George Washington's dictum of avoiding entangling alliances, in the early Cold War the United States contracted 44 formal alliances and many other forms of commitment with nearly 100 countries, most of the world countries.
-Some observers described the process as "pactomania."
+Kennan designed in 1948 a globe-circling system of alliances embracing non-Communist countries.
+Disregarding George Washington's dictum of avoiding entangling alliances, in the early Cold War the US established 44 formal alliances and other relationships with nearly 100 countries.
 The enthusiasm was reciprocal.
-Most of the world were interested to ally with the United States.
-Already in the early 1940s, observing the attitude of other nations, Isaiah Bowman, Henry Luce and Wendell Willkie stressed the allying potential of the United States.
-The "imperium" of an unprecedented scale was partly made possible by the eagerness with which America's alliance was sought and welcomed.
+Most of the world was interested to ally with the US.
+In the early 1940s, observing the attitudes of other nations, Isaiah Bowman, Henry Luce, and Wendell Willkie stressed the potential of such relationships.
+This unprecedented scale was aided by the eagerness with which America was welcomed.

-According to Kenneth N. Waltz, these are not alliances in the Westphalian sense characterized by balance of power, equal interdependence of member states, and impermanence.
-Many scholars regard them as instruments through which the United States perpetuates its "hegemonic" role.
-Before he predicted Clash of Civilizations, Samuel P. Huntington had generalized that since 1945 most democratic countries have become members of the "alliance system" within which the "position of the United States was 'hegemonic.'"
-Since the beginning, US alliances were associated with imperial organization.
-On the eve of the Rio Treaty and NATO, James Burnham envisaged:
+On the eve of the Rio Treaty and NATO, political theorist James Burnham envisaged:

-A federation however in which the federal units are not equal, in which one of them leads all others ... and holds the decisive instrument of material power, is in reality an empire.
+A federation however in which the federal units are not equal, in which one of them leads ... and holds the decisive instrument of material power, is in reality an empire.
 The word ... would in practice doubtless never be employed.
 Whatever the words, it is well also to know the reality.
 In reality, the only alternative to the Communist World Empire is an American Empire which will be, if not literally worldwide in formal boundaries, capable of exercising decisive world control.

-There is already an American Empire, Burnham continued, and it is not just about Puerto Rico or the Virgin Islands.
-Some later experts describe US alliances as regional imperia "run and operated" by the United States.
-Zbigniew Brzezinski put the US Eurasian geostrategy "in a terminology that hearkens back to the more brutal age of ancient empires" and outlined "three grand imperatives of imperial geostrategy" which "are to prevent collusion and maintain security dependence among the vassals, to keep tributaries pliant and protected and to keep the barbarians from coming together."
-Richard Ned Lebow, Robert Kelly, Eric W. Robinson and Herfried Münkler drew parallel between NATO and the Delian League which turned into the Athenian Empire.
-Historians Arnold J. Toynbee and Max Ostrovsky associated US alliances with the Roman client system during the late Republic.
-By defending the allies, says Cicero (Republic, II.34), Rome has gained the world dominion.